taih304/Linux-Shell/Platforms interaction/Docker/Build docker image.md

 **Add a specific package to the built docker with RUN**

-**RUN** inside Dockerfile only runs during the the docker build process:
+**RUN** inside Dockerfile only runs during the docker build process:

 ```dockerfile
 FROM ubuntu